3rd BRICS summit

 The 2011 BRICS summit (金砖国家领导人第三次会晤) took place in Sanya on the island of Hainan, China, on 14 April 2011.
-This was the third BRICS summit since 2009.
-The meeting took place between the five heads of state/heads of government from the BRICS states following bilateral meetings in the prior days.
+This was the third BRICS summit since 2009 and the first to formally include South Africa after its accession to the group in December 2010.
+The meeting took place among the five heads of state/heads of government from the BRICS states following bilateral meetings in the prior days.

 Background

-Following a meeting in Brasilia in 2010, to which South Africa was invited as a guest, the group invited South Africa to join as a full member in 2011 and the group formerly called BRIC officially became BRICS.
+Following a meeting in Brasília in 2010, to which South Africa was invited as a guest, the group invited South Africa to join as a full member in 2011 and the group formerly called BRIC officially became BRICS.

 Theme and Vision

 The Chinese president chaired the BRICS Leaders Meeting in southern China's resort city of Sanya, and gave a speech under the theme of "Broad Vision, Shared Prosperity."
 The theme was based under the vision as 'The 21st century should be marked by peace, harmony, cooperation and scientific development.'